-The troubled progress of the restoration and renewal project for the current Palace of Westminster turns out to be only a contemporary echo of a 17th and 18th century experience.
-Personal feuds, ‘inconvenienced’ Members and a Byzantine management structure were just some of the obstacles faced by the visionaries and architects who tried and failed to execute their ‘grand scheme’ for the old Palace of Westminster - before the pattern of tinkering and delay was brought to an end when the complex was largely destroyed in the 1834 fire.
-In this post, Dr Robin Eagles of the History of Parliament Trust guides us through the 150 years of piecemeal change that preceded the 1834 inferno.
+The troubled progress of the Restoration and Renewal project for the current Palace of Westminster turns out to be only a contemporary echo of a 17th and 18th century experience.
+Personal feuds, ‘inconvenienced’ Members and a Byzantine management structure were just some of challenges faced by the reformers of the medieval Palace.

 On 16 October 1834 fire raged through the old Palace of Westminster.
 By the time the blaze was brought under control much of the medieval complex had been destroyed, although significant parts of the old structure survived.
 Despite this, the long-neglected decision was made at last to take the opportunity to rebuild.

 The story of the construction of the current Palace of Westminster is well known (especially since the publication of Caroline Shenton’s recent volumes).
 So too is the process by which from the mid-18th century onwards substantial additions to the old Palace were made by John Vardy, James Wyatt and John Soane.
 What is less familiar is the longer tale of the constant tinkering and updating of the old palace that took place throughout the 17th and 18th centuries.